 11) Your data may also be used for other purposes for which you give your specific permission or, in very limited circumstances, when required by law or where permitted under the terms of the Data Protection Act 1998.

 12) Your data may also be used to offer you other products, but only where permitted.

 How to find out more

-You can contact the CRAs currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
-They will charge you a small statutory fee.
+You can contact the CRAs currently operating in the UK; the information they hold may not be the same so it's worth contacting them all.
+They'll charge you a small fee for the information they provide.